Developer-Sanctuary/Constitution/README.md

 8. If a citizen, organisation, or a government official is accused of threatening the National Security, the individual or the head of that organisation is tried in Court.

 9. If a violation has taken place, the official will be stripped out of powers and in worst cases, will get exiled.
 In case of an organisation, the head of that organisation will get punished and the organisation will be banned.

+10. In the extremest of cases, the violator will be trapped into a 1mm case covered with heavy tinted acrylic, so they cannot do anything again.

 ---